qgis/QGIS-Documentation/docs/training_manual/complete_analysis/analysis_exercise.rst

 #.
 The output matrix type should be the default :guilabel:`Linear (N*k x 3) distance matrix`.
 #.
 Set an appropriate Distance matrix output location and name.
 #.
 Click :guilabel:`Run`.
 #.
 Open the attribute table of the new layer.
-Note which target ID is associated with the shortest
+Note which target IDs are associated with the shortest
    :guilabel:`Distance`.
-There may be more than one at the same distance.
+We want to identify the four points that are closest to the University of Cape Town.
 #.
 Build a filter in QGIS to select only the four points that are closest to the University of Cape
    Town.